se-edu/learningresources/contents/regex/Regex.md

 ## Further exploration

 These examples provide a quick look as to what Regex can be used for, without code.
 You can also use Regex as part of many different programming languages, to search strings within the code.
-Many languages implement it differently, for example Python uses the [`re`](https://docs.python.org/2/library/re.html) library, Java uses [`Pattern`](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) and Javascript has regex built into the language using [`/` notation](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions).
+The implementation of Regex varies from language to language (for example, Python uses the [`re`](https://docs.python.org/2/library/re.html) library, Java uses [`Pattern`](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) and Javascript has regex built into the language using [`/` notation](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions)), but the functionality is consistent so it's not difficult to port Regex from one language to another.
 You can search the respective language documentation for a more comprehensive view of how to use Regex in the language of your choice.

 For more examples of what Regex can do, you can refer to the tutorial links in the appendix.